Keyboard shortcuts

 r = simplify_egraph(x * x - pool.integer(1)) # may factor or simplify

 E-graph saturation is more powerful than rule-based simplification for some inputs but slower and has non-deterministic performance for complex expressions.
-See E-graph saturation for configuration options.
+See E-graph saturation for configuration options (EgraphConfig, including disjoint_schedule for match-disjoint rule groups).

 Choosing between the two